 Symptoms will vary depending on the plant consumed but may include:

-If you suspect your cat may have ingested a toxic plant, immediate veterinary attention must be sought.
+If you suspect your cat may have ingested a toxic plant, seek immediate veterinary attention.